ViBlog/autovalues/autovalue-gson-extension.md

 ```

 # Conclusion
-We have seen here that by using AutoValue and the Gson Extension, we can reduce a lot the time needed to parse json files.
-It can be very useful when your app depends this kind of format.
-I've been using it for the last three months, and object creation is just so easy that I have to take care to not create another object instead of using an existing one.
+We have seen here that by using AutoValue and the Gson Extension, we can reduce a lot the time needed to parse JSON files.
+It can be very useful when your app depends on this kind of format.
+I've been using it for the last three months, and object creation is just so easy that I have to take care not to create another object instead of using an existing one.

 On a side note, you should use the Parcelable extension too...
 Add "implements Parcelable" and here you go.

+PS: [Spiral Clock][SpiralClock] by cat-machine, [Creative Commons Attribution-Noncommercial-Share Alike 3.0 License][creative-commons]

 <!-- Images -->
 [livetemplate]: images/autovalue-gson-typeadapter.png